When do you expect the Sherwood Close development to start?

 It will take about a year to develop the plans for the new estate, obtain planning permission and empty the first phase.
 Each of the 3 phases will then take about two years to be built.

 Will there be any jobs for estate residents / local people?

-Affinity Sutton will be provide a comprehensive into work programme which will include:
+Clarion Housing will be providing a comprehensive introduction to work programme which will include:

 - one to one support

 - access to external employment opportunities thought our links with employers and our contractors.

 Will Clarion Housing manage all the homes on the estate?

 All homes for rent and all the public realm will be managed by Clarion Housing.

 The number of car parking spaces provided will meet Ealing planning guidance, so there will be about 0.4 of a parking space for each household.
 These spaces will be distributed evenly between houses for sale and those for rent, with a small number designated for a car club and disabled use.